atomisthq/docs/docs/automations/index.md

 The development automation platform also provides a simple yet powerful interface for implementing custom chat bot commands.
-Atomist provides all the infrastructure needed to hear commands, collect parameters, execute the code, and respond back, letting you focus on writing your bot command code, not all the ceremony around it.
+Atomist provides all the infrastructure needed to recognize commands, collect parameters, execute the code, and respond back, letting you focus on writing your bot command code, not all the ceremony around it.